 He advises checking fences once a week to ensure they are maintained and kept in good order.

-He also urges landholders to keep fences free of buffel grass, noting that steel rusts very quickly in buffel grass.
+He also urges landholders to keep fences free of buffel grass, which he says causes steel to rust very quickly.

 “Lay a piece of pipe in buffel and see what happens to it in 12 months.”